-What if people just randomly started talking about your real estate business without even knowing your profession?
+What if people randomly started talking about your real estate business without knowing your profession?

 That’d be pretty cool, huh?

-Well, by wearing branded clothing, you might be able to make that happen.
-Sure, not everyone will ask you about the logo on your T-shirt or about what your business does, but some will.
+By wearing branded clothing, you might be able to make that happen.
+Not everyone will ask you about the logo on your T-shirt or what your business does, but some will.

 And when they do, that gives you an easy way to talk about your real estate company.
-Heck, some of the people you talk to might even be interested in working with you.
+Some of the people you speak to might even be interested in working with you.

-Again, you never know where a lead or deal is going to come from.
-Wearing business branded clothing is another simple avenue for generating that unexpected revenue this year.
+Again, you never know where a lead or deal will come from.
+Wearing business-branded clothing is another simple avenue for generating that unexpected revenue this year.

 An often overlooked way to generate leads is to wear your name badge or company wear such as a hat or polo shirt.
 When people ask, ‘Oh, in you’re in real estate—how’s the market?’
 Be prepared with a concise answer about how much inventory is on the market, how much prices are increasing or declining, and offer to send them a free report on their property.
 Agents can use RPR to gather this data quickly and of course, you need their contact information to send them the report.
 One woman who worked for Coldwell Banker got a CB t-shirt for her dog.

 Nurturing relationships should be part of your real estate marketing strategy.
 Email marketing is a great way to do just that!

 Emails can help you save, sort, and segment contacts to fully control the list.

 Automated email campaigns automatically deliver messages tailored for each person while you’re busy finding new homeowners in the beautiful properties available on the market today.